Legends & Lattes

-Plot summary
+Plot

 Orc swordswoman and mercenary Viv has long made a rough living as one of a band of adventurers—dandyish elf Fennus, dwarf Roon, stone-fey Taivus, and gnome Gallina.
 Viv dreams of retiring from adventure and opening a coffee shop, in preference to the more customary Orc retirement plan of dying in battle.
 The band's latest foray, against a Scalvert Queen, a spider-like monster and hoarder of treasure, offers her the opportunity.
 Claiming as her sole share of the treasure the Scalvert's Stone the monster has grown in its skull, Viv quits the group.

 A Scalvert's Stone is reputed to bring fortune to its owner.
 Purchasing an abandoned stable in the town of Thune, Viv buries the stone inside and sets about realizing her dream.
-She recruits hob carpenter Calamity (Cal) to help her get the property in shape, and artistic succubus Tandri as a work-mate with whom to open and run the business.
-Subsequent recruits include ratkin Thimble, a baker of genius, hesitant would-be bard Pendry, who blossoms into an entertainer, and volunteer watch beast Amity the dire-cat.
+She recruits hob carpenter Calamity "Cal" to help her get the property in shape, and artistic succubus Tandri as a work-mate with whom to open and run the business.
+Subsequent recruits include ratkin Thimble, a genius baker, hesitant would-be bard Pendry, who blossoms into an entertainer, and volunteer watch beast Amity the dire-cat.

-After a slow start, the Legends & Lattes coffee shop becomes highly popular in Thune, with such colorful regulars among the clientele as witch Laney, student Hemmington, and magician gnome Durias, who appears to have a peculiar relationship with time.
+After a slow start, the Legends & Lattes coffee shop becomes highly popular in Thune, with regulars among the clientele such as witch Laney, student Hemmington, and magician gnome Durias, who appears to have a peculiar relationship with time.
 Viv and Tandri's success garners unwanted attention from the Madrigal, whose thugs run the local protection racket, and Viv's ex-colleague Fennus, who suspects the true nature of the seemingly modest share she claimed of the Scalvert's treasure.
-With the aid of the rest of Viv's old band, notably Taivus, matters with the Madrigal are resolved satisfactorily, but Fennus is implacable, making two attempts to steal the Scalvert's Stone, the second of which results in the cafe's destruction in a magical blaze.
+With the aid of the rest of Viv's old band, notably Taivus, matters with the Madrigal are resolved, but Fennus is implacable, making two attempts to steal the Scalvert's Stone, the second of which results in the cafe's destruction in a magical blaze.

 With support from the friends Viv has made, Legends & Lattes is eventually rebuilt and soon thriving more than ever, despite the loss of the stone.
 Fennus, however, fares less well with his prize.
 It seems the powers of the Scalvert's Stone have been misrepresented.
 It doesn't bring good fortune, but rather attracts to its bearer others of like mind.
 To Viv, striving to build a good thing in her community, it brought helpers.
-To malignant, selfish Fennus it draws individuals of a very different sort...
+To malignant, selfish Fennus it draws individuals of a different sort.